Mar

 I like to plan meals specific to each day of the week.
 If you are more spontaneous you can make a list of meals for the week and serve them when you feel like it.

 I plan meals based on the sale items at local stores and what I currently have in the fridge, freezer and pantry.
-You can read a step-by-step example of what I do here.
+You can print my customizable menu form below, type in your meals into the planner and print it each week, or print one and place it in a plastic page protector on your fridge to save on ink costs.

-Once you have your list of meals for the week, make your grocery list.
-I like to keep a running grocery list on the fridge which I mark when we open the last package or jar of something.
-Click here to print The Peaceful Mom Grocery List or Multiple Store Shopping List.
+Once I have my list of meals for the week, I make my grocery list.
+I like to keep a running grocery list (see below to print your own) on the fridge which I mark when we open the last package or jar of something, so I add those items to the list and head to the store!

 If this 3 step plan overwhelms you, check out eMeals*.
 They have weekly meal plans based on your store’s sales (including recipes and a grocery list!) and they start at just $7.00 a month when you purchase a 3 month plan.
 My readers can use promo code PEACEFUL for a 10% discount off of their already low prices!